tanyaaravind/hmm-selection/README.md

 - Sheki Okwayo (lso24), Junior, Computer Science

 ### Scope
-- We are scoping to a 2-state HMM (neutral vs selection) on the ABO locus as the primary result.
-Balancing-selection state, Rh locus, and full Shen et al. non-homogeneous details are optional/future work.
+- Default analysis: 2-state HMM (neutral vs selection) on the ABO locus only.
+Balancing-selection, Rh locus, or full Shen et al. non-homogeneous features are stretch goals, not required.
-- Emissions: per-SNP population differentiation metrics.
-Current scripts use ΔAF between two populations (e.g., YRI vs CEU); `hmm_core.py` assumes Gaussian emissions over these values.
-If you swap in FST or another scalar, update the means/stds accordingly.
+- Emissions: one scalar population-differentiation metric per SNP.
+Defaults to ΔAF (e.g., |AF_YRI−AF_CEU|); FST can be swapped in.
+Set the Gaussian means/stds in `hmm_core.py`/scripts to match whichever metric you choose.
-- Complex stats (iHS/Tajima’s D/FST computation) can rely on existing tools; `src/stats.py` is a placeholder if needed.
+- Heavyweight stats (full iHS/Tajima’s D pipelines) can be pulled from existing tools; `src/stats.py` keeps only lightweight helpers.
+Use external software if time is short.

+### Reporting reminders
+- Clearly state the two hidden states (neutral, selection) and the exact per-SNP emission metric used.
+- If you change emissions (ΔAF vs FST), log the parameter choices for mean/std in the report so readers can interpret the HMM outputs.

 ### Overview
 - Two-state HMM in `src/hmm_core.py` detects neutral vs selection signals from differentiation metrics.
 Forward/backward, Viterbi decoding, and Baum–Welch training are implemented.